passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.md

 ## Work

+### Sat 6 Mai 2023

+Launched the Rust program overnight.
+Took `1919.22s` (~30min) to parse `15332` for `Validation`).

+Why so few files ?
+Response: Since we have 3 directories as input, we have the compute time of only the current considered dir.
+But all documents were processed before. (`10727s`, around 3h for `Training`).

+* [ ] Improve program time tracking.

+Fixed worker panic error on key to value conversion.
+All JSON files in `Training` and `Validation` have their integer values represented as string, but JSON in `Performance_Test` are int in JSON.

 ### Fri 5 Mai 2023

 Launched the Rust program overnight.
 Took 6h to run, but failed near the end (97%) due to an error.
 We corrected this problem: the associated JSON file can be missing for some raw files.